fabio1079/kiskadee/README.md

 To install on Ubuntu use this [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04).

-With postgresql installed, you will need to create the kiskadee role and database.
+With postgresql installed, you will need to create the kiskadee role.
+This role will be used to log in on the database:

+Now create the database:

     sudo su - postgres
     createdb kiskadee